 A picture is worth a thousand words.
 When analyzing data, a picture might be worth more than a million words.
 As you progress through your data analyst or data scientist career, you will encounter situations where you need to present your data findings to a group of people and creating a compelling visualization will make conveying your findings easier than through spoken language.

-In the first mission of our data visualization course, you will explore the principles of data visualization, learn to write R code to visualize trends in different ways, build intuition around different types of visualizations that will help you understand your data.
+In the first lesson of our data visualization course, you will explore the principles of data visualization, learn to write R code to visualize trends in different ways, build intuition around different types of visualizations that will help you understand your data.

 To create data visualizations in R, you'll learn to use one of the most popular tidyverse packages: ggplot2.
 The ggplot2 package is popular among R users because of its consistent syntax and the efficiency with which you can use it to create high-quality visualizations.

-Throughout this mission, you'll create line graphs to visualize and understand changes in United States life expectancies over time.
+Throughout this lesson, you'll create line graphs to visualize and understand changes in United States life expectancies over time.
 Not only will you learn how to create and interpret a visualization, but you will also learn how to refine your graph aesthetics to make it easier to read and interpret results.

 1. Introduction to Data Visualization